Get advice and suggestions to make this your perfect trip. or call us on: +255 755 003116

-Nestled at the foot of Africa’s crown jewel, Mount Kilimanjaro, lies Moshi, a vibrant Tanzanian town pulsating with the rhythm of adventure.
+Situated at the foot of Africa’s crown jewel, Mount Kilimanjaro, lies Moshi, a vibrant Tanzanian town pulsating with the rhythm of adventure.
 More than just a gateway to the iconic peak, Moshi is a cultural tapestry woven with rich history, breathtaking scenery, and the warm spirit of the Chagga people.

 During German colonial rule in the late nineteenth century, Moshi gained prominence as a military encampment.
 The extension of the railway line in 1912 turned Moshi into a significant trading post for the prized coffee from the volcanic plains.
 After World War I and the shift from German to British colonial rule, Moshi attracted a migrant Indian population that contributed to the development of businesses and industries.
-Formally designated as a town in 1956, Moshi continued to grow post-independence in 1961, with a population exceeding 100,000.
-While the coffee trade declined, industries like TPC Limited, Serengeti Breweries, and Bonite Bottlers have become dominant.

 The Chagga people originated from diverse Bantu communities that moved from different parts of Africa to the base of Mount Kilimanjaro.
 This migration commenced around the early eleventh century.
 Despite being Bantu speakers, the Chagga language exhibits several dialects that share connections with Kamba, spoken in northeast Kenya, as well as other languages in the eastern region.

 The Chagga, renowned for their coffee cultivation and strong community bonds, have called the slopes of Kilimanjaro home for centuries.
 Their influence permeates Moshi’s streets, from the vibrant markets brimming with locally grown produce to the captivating dances.
 Experience the warmth of Chagga culture by visiting a Chagga homestead.
-Immerse yourself in their traditions, particularly exploring the intricacies of their traditional farming methods.
-Take the opportunity to savor a cup of their globally acclaimed coffee, gaining firsthand insight into the rich agricultural practices that have made the Chagga renowned for their Arabica coffee exports.

 Traditionally, the Chagga region is subdivided into multiple chiefdoms, and the Chagga share cultural ties with the Pare, Taveta, and Taita peoples.
 The Chagga community adheres to a patrilineal system for both descent and inheritance.
 Their lifestyle revolves predominantly around agriculture, utilizing terraced fields and oxen manure for irrigation.
-While bananas serve as their main dietary staple, they also cultivate a variety of crops, including yams, beans, and maize.
-Notably, the Chagga are renowned for their Arabica coffee in the agricultural export sector, with this coffee variety being a major cash crop shipped to American and European markets.

 In Chagga culture, greetings play a crucial role, varying by the time of day.
 Respecting elders is essential, reflecting the belief that seniority indicates closer ties to ancestors.
 Social interactions follow specific norms, emphasizing respect, non-hostility, or maintaining distance.
 Newlywed women, as a sign of respect and distance, cover their heads and squat in the presence of their father-in-law.
 Public displays of affection between genders are deemed inappropriate, aligning with traditional gender segregation.
 The Chagga are renowned for their traditional brew, mbege, crafted from a special banana variety and millet.